Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 • Overriding URLs at runtime

-• Propagating headers to s via RemoteGraphQLDataSource
+• Propagating headers to via RemoteGraphQLDataSource

 logger

-The logger constructor option enables you to specify a different logger for messages that are produced by the ApolloGateway.
+enables you to specify a different logger for messages that are produced by the ApolloGateway.
 By default, it inherits from the logger used by your ApolloServer instance.
 This option is also useful for changing logging verbosity.

-For more information, see Logging in the Apollo Router.
+For more information, see

 ApolloServer constructor options

-The ApolloServer constructor supports a large variety of options, but for the purposes of moving to the Apollo , we'll focus on the following:
+The ApolloServer constructor supports a large variety of options, but for the purposes of moving to the , we'll focus on the following:

 • context